MicrosoftDocs/security/zero-trust/secure-iaas-apps.md

 | where EventName == "CreateUser"
 | summarize count() by AWSRegion

-In Microsoft Sentinel, you utilize the Amazon S3 workbook to analyze additional details.
+In Microsoft Sentinel, you utilize the Amazon S3 workbook to analyze more details.

 For AWS CloudTrail you can analyze: